Dasharo/docs/docs/transparent-validation/rte/v1.1.0/specification.md

 1. Set proper SPI Vcc Voltage:

-    Adequate Vcc voltege is necessary for successful flash procedure.
-If it will be to low chip will not recognize any signals, if too high chip will be damaged.
+    Adequate Vcc voltage is necessary for a successful flash procedure.
+If it is too low the chip will not recognize any signals, if too high the chip will be damaged.

     ```bash
     echo 0 > /sys/class/gpio/gpio405/value